Two-Step Quantum Search Algorithm for Solving Traveling Salesman Problems: Introduction

-The first step is the quantum search to find all the feasible solutions and generate an equal superposition state of these solutions using Grover's algorithm.
-The time complexity of preparing the initial state depends on the encoding representation of the TSP.
-Quantum algorithms for the TSP use two types of encoding methods: Higher-Order Unconstrained Binary Optimization (HOBO) and Quadratic Unconstrained Binary Optimization (QUBO).
-HOBO encoding is a binary encoding, whereas QUBO encoding is a one-hot encoding.
-HOBO has the advantage of using fewer qubits than QUBO, reducing the time complexity from $\mathcal{O}(\sqrt{2^{n\log{n}}/n!})$ to $\mathcal{O}(\sqrt{2^{n^2}/n!})$ compared to QUBO.
-This reduction decreases the time complexity for preparing the equal superposition state to below $\mathcal{O}(n!)$.
-However, HOBO encoding is relatively complex while QUBO is simple.
-A method of constructing a detail quantum circuit for Grover's algorithm to prepare all feasible solutions of HOBO-TSP has not been studied yet.
+The first step involves performing a quantum search to identify all feasible solutions and generate an equal superposition of these solutions using Grover’s algorithm.
+The query complexity of preparing the initial state depends on the encoding scheme used for the TSP.
+Quantum algorithms for the TSP typically utilize one of two encoding methods: Higher-Order Unconstrained Binary Optimization (HOBO) or Quadratic Unconstrained Binary Optimization (QUBO).
+HOBO employs binary encoding, while QUBO uses one-hot encoding.
+A key advantage of HOBO is its ability to reduce qubit requirements compared to QUBO, lowering the query complexity from $\mathcal{O}(\sqrt{2^{n^2}/n!})$ to $\mathcal{O}(\sqrt{2^{n\log_2{n}}/n!})$.
+This reduction brings the query complexity for preparing the equal superposition state below $\mathcal{O}(n!)$.
+To the best of our knowledge, a detailed quantum circuit design for Grover’s algorithm to prepare all feasible solutions for HOBO-encoded TSP has yet to be explored, particularly given that HOBO encoding is more complex than QUBO encoding.

-The second step is the quantum search to amplify an optimal solution state from the state prepared in the first step.
-In this step, we subsequently reuse the quantum circuit from the first step, which is useful for constructing the generalized Grover diffusion operator for solving TSP.
-The time complexity of solving TSP achieves $\mathcal{O}(\sqrt{n!})$ in certain conditions~\cite{bang2012quantum}.
+The second step involves a quantum search to amplify the optimal solution state from the state prepared in the first step.
+In this step, we leverage the quantum circuit used in the first step, which facilitates the construction of a generalized Grover diffusion operator for solving the TSP.
+Under certain conditions, the query complexity of solving the TSP can be achieved at $\mathcal{O}(\sqrt{n!})$~\cite{bang2012quantum}.

-Therefore, the whole time complexity of our algorithm in certain condition is $\mathcal{O}(\sqrt{2^{n\log{n}}/n!})+\mathcal{O}(\sqrt{n!})$ which is less than the brute-force method, $\mathcal{O}(n!)$.
-Our novel framework based on the proposed two-step circuits solves TSP without prior knowledge of constraints.
+Therefore, the overall query complexity of our algorithm in the HOBO encodling is $ \mathcal{O}(\sqrt{n!})$, which is significantly less than the brute-force method with $\mathcal{O}(n!)$.
+Our novel framework, based on the proposed two-step circuits, effectively solves the TSP without requiring prior knowledge of the constraints.